mandrewj/small_beetle_groups/pages/home.md

 _{{frontmatter.lead}}_

 ## Overview
 Welcome to *{{ frontmatter.project }}*, a website of taxon pages generated from the {{ frontmatter.project }} Project managed in [TaxonWorks](https://taxonworks.org).
-Records and images are obtained from various sources including active digitization of the [ASU Biocollections](https://sols.asu.edu/research/natural-history-collections) on [ecdysis](https://ecdysis.org), as well as occurrences mobilized to [GBIF](https://gbif.org) from several institutions.
+Records and images are obtained from various sources including active digitization of the [ASU Biocollections](https://sols.asu.edu/research/natural-history-collections) on [ecdysis](https://ecdysis.org), as well as occurrences mobilized to [GBIF](https://gbif.org) by several institutions.

 ## Search Anthribidae
 <autocomplete-otu class="w-80"/>